Don't Tell the Bride (British TV series): Format

 The show's format consists of a couple who are given £12,000 (£14,000 in the BBC One and E4 versions) to spend on their wedding.
 However, they must spend three weeks apart with no contact, and the groom must organise every aspect of the event and attire, including the wedding dress, wedding cake, as well as the hen and stag parties, surprising the bride.

 Although the series mostly features heterosexual couples, one episode broadcast in October 2010 featured a gay couple and another in November 2011 featured a lesbian couple, both preparing for their civil partnership.

-Controversy

-In 2019, the show’s producers were forced to cancel a wedding after some suspicions occurred as to whether the bride had been in contact with the groom.
-After a full investigation the production team summoned the groom to meet up at the bride’s parents house to discuss the outcome.
-The bride admitted that she was regularly sent emails from the groom to let her know what was happening for the wedding day.
-This was breaching the shows rules as the bride is not supposed to know anything until the wedding day and the wedding day is all down to the groom and the best man, the bridesmaids and the bride’s parents are the only ones who can speak to the groom whilst the bride can only speak to the best man.